Which lab is better? AGS or GIA?

 There could be times where an AGS ideal cut might not perform as well as a GIA excellent cut diamond.
 Vice versa, a GIA excellent cut diamond might sometimes not perform as well as an AGS ideal cut.
 More importantly, 2 diamonds graded with AGS ideal doesn’t mean that both are equally good.

 The point I am trying to get through here is that no lab is perfect.
-While the AGS report has a slight edge of grading diamonds for light performance, it isn’t an end all be all.
+While the AGS report has an edge in the grading diamonds for light performance and provides more information for the consumer, it isn’t an end all be all.

 Confused?
 Let me give you an analogy to help you understand this.
 For example, 2 students both attain an A in their examination.
 However, one student’s A could be based on a score of 79/100 while the other student’s A grade was due to a score of 96/100.
 Just because both students got A’s in their exams doesn’t mean that they are equally smart.

 And that is the truth behind the cut grades you see on a piece of paper.
 Besides the cut grades listed in a lab report, the use of supplementary tools like an Idealscope or ASET scope would offer a more objective way of determining a diamond’s optics.

 Here are some interesting perspectives about the diamond certificate and grading lab.
 If you had been shopping in local stores or large jewelry chain establishments, you might have observed huge efforts being used to market diamonds with fanciful names – CanadaMark, Chosen, Destinee and the list goes on.